Lyuminarskiy/oop/docs/en/practice/01/README.md

 1. Create the point type `Point`.
 2. Define access modifiers for class members.
-3. Demonstrate how to work with a point type.
+3. Demonstrate how to work with the point type.

 ### Fields